 While most of my teaching and tutoring experience has been in reading and writing, my degree is in Finance, so I am comfortable tutoring various math levels as well.
 However, I am most passionate about reading and writing.
 I truly enjoy working with students of all ages and backgrounds, but I am particularly fond of middle school students.
 I also have a knack for working well with students who are unmotivated, have behavioral issues, and/or lack discipline--I love a challenge.
 I am a firm believer in high expectations and that with a little patience and determination, all students can excel.
 When I am not busy with class work, I enjoy reading, watching football, and traveling.
 I also enjoy volunteering in classrooms throughout the community.

-University of Colorado Law School - JD, Candidate for Juris Doctor
+Graduate Degree: University of Colorado Law School - Juris Doctor, Candidate for Juris Doctor